LatticeQCD/SIMULATeQCD/README.md

 #### Install Podman

+**THIS REQUIRES ADMIN PRIVILIGES** If you are doing this on a supercomputer you will likely need to ask your admin to perform the below.

 **On RHEL-based (Rocky/CentOS/RHEL) systems**

 Before continuing make sure there are no updates pending with `sudo dnf update -y && sudo dnf install -y podman` and then reboot with `sudo reboot`.
 The reboot just makes avoiding permissions / kernel issues easy because that stuff is reread on boot.